Arts & Engagement

 Bridgewater Senior Center 10 Wally Krueger Way Bridgewater, MA

-Enjoying our twelfth season!
+Enjoying our fifteenth season!
 Join us for Circle Dances and Mixers, International Folk Dance, and New England Squares and Contras.
 Beginners and singles welcome, appropriate for ages 10 and up, gender neutral language.

 culture